 Required Core (44 SH):

-The RN to BSN Required Core (effective for students entering the program through Fall Semester 2015) is to be completed at a community college or other accredited institution, preferably before entering the cohort or before the last term of the program:
+The RN to BSN Required Core (effective for students entering the program through Fall Semester 2015) may be completed at a North Carolina community college or other accredited institution:

 - English Composition (6 SH)